neurosity/eeg-pipes/README.md

 * notchFilter({ nbChannels, cutoffFrequency })

 Optional Parameters:
 `characteristic`: 'butterworth' or 'bessel'.
-Default is butterworth characteristic for its steeper cutoff
+Default is butterworth characteristic because of its steeper cutoff
 `order`: the number of 2nd order biquad filters applied to the signal.
 Default is 2.
 `samplingRate`: should match the samplingRate of your EEG device.
 Default is 250

-#### Frequency
+### Frequency

 * bufferFFT({ bins, window, sampleRate })
 * alphaPower()